 "I am so ashamed," French feminist Caroline De Haas tweeted.

-On Thursday, France's highest administrative court, the Council of State, will examine a request by the Human Rights League to scrap the ban.
+On Thursday, France's highest administrative court, the Council of State, will examine a request by the Human Rights League (LDH) to scrap the ban.

-Lower courts have upheld the bans, with a tribunal in Nice, where a Tunisian man used a truck to mow down a crowd of Bastille Day revellers on July 14, saying the burkini could "be felt as a defiance or a provocation exacerbating tensions felt by" the community.
+Lower courts have upheld the bans, with a tribunal in Nice, where a Tunisian man used a truck to mow down a crowd of Bastille Day revellers on July 14, said the burkini could "be felt as a defiance or a provocation exacerbating tensions felt by" the community.

 France enforces a strict form of secularism, aimed at keeping religion out of public life.

 Islamic dress has long been a subject of debate in the country, which was the first in Europe to ban the Islamic face veil in public in 2010, six years after outlawing the headscarf and other conspicuous religious symbols in state schools.

 However, ordinary citizens are allowed to wear the headscarf in public.